ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night.
+Hy friends would look npon my quiet face
+Before they laid it to Its resting place.
-death had almost left It fair:
+And deem that death had almost left It fair:
 And, laying snow-white flower against my hair,
 Would smooth it down with tearful tenderness,
 And fold my hands with lingering caress,